CI/CD Integration

 |---|---|---|

-If you need secrets from multiple vault groups in the same pipeline, generate a separate token for each and run ci pull once per token.
+If you need files for multiple apps or environments in the same pipeline, generate a separate token for each and run ci pull once per token.

 Pipeline Examples